-Merlyna is an award winning author/researcher whose research interests revolve around societal implications of technology, particularly digital media and information technology.
+Merlyna’s research interests revolve around societal implications of technology, particularly digital media and information technology.
 “Throughout her research career, Lim has looked at digital media in a wide range of contexts, including its influence on democracy, identity and religion, and civic spaces.”

 Previously she was a Visiting Research Professor with Princeton University’s Center of Information Technology Policy and a Distinguished Scholar of Technology and Public Engagement at Arizona State University.
 She also has held positions as a visiting scholar at the KITLV Leiden – the Netherlands, a postdoctoral research associate at the Annenberg Center for Communication of the University of Southern California, and a Henry Luce Southeast Asia fellow with the East-West Center in Washington DC.
-AMerlyna Lim completed her Ph.D. in University of Twente in Enschede, the Netherlands with a scholarship from the Netherlands Organisation for Scientific Research (NWO).
+Merlyna Lim completed her Ph.D. (cum laude) in University of Twente in Enschede, the Netherlands with a scholarship from the Netherlands Organisation for Scientific Research (NWO).